WWE TLC: Tables, Ladders & Chairs

 WWE TLC: Tables, Ladders & Chairs was a professional wrestling event produced by WWE, a Connecticut-based promotion.
 It was broadcast live and available only through pay-per-view (PPV) and the WWE Network.
 The event was established in 2009, replacing Armageddon in the December slot of WWE's pay-per-view calendar.
 In 2017, the event was moved to October, but returned to December in 2018.
 An event was scheduled for 2021, but it was canceled in favor of a New Year's Day event called Day 1.
 The concept of the TLC event was based on the primary matches of the card each containing a stipulation using tables, ladders, and/or chairs as legal weapons, with the main event generally contested as a Tables, Ladders, and Chairs match.

 The event was established during the first WWE brand extension, and the inaugural event featured wrestlers from the Raw, SmackDown, and ECW brands.
 Following ECW's disbandment in 2010, the 2010 TLC event only featured Raw and SmackDown before the first brand extension ended in August 2011.
 The brand split was reinstated in 2016, and TLC that year was exclusively a SmackDown-branded event.
 In 2017, it was held exclusively for Raw.
 Following WrestleMania 34 in 2018, brand-exclusive pay-per-views were discontinued, thus the 2018 event featured the Raw, SmackDown, and 205 Live brands, while the final two events only featured Raw and SmackDown.

-The 2013 TLC event was notable as it saw the unification of the WWE Championship and World Heavyweight Championship, where Randy Orton defeated John Cena in a TLC match to unify the titles as the WWE World Heavyweight Championship; the unified title continued the lineage of the WWE Championship, and following the 2016 event, the title reverted to the shortened name.
+The 2013 TLC event was notable as it saw the unification of the WWE Championship and World Heavyweight Championship (2002–2013 version), where Randy Orton defeated John Cena in a TLC match to unify the titles as the WWE World Heavyweight Championship; the lineage of the World Heavyweight Championship was retired as the unified title continued the lineage of the WWE Championship, and following the 2016 event, the title reverted to the shortened name.
 The 2018 event saw the first-ever women's three-way TLC match, which was also the first time that the SmackDown Women's Championship was defended in the main event match of a PPV, while the 2019 event saw the first women's tag team TLC match, which was also the first time that the WWE Women's Tag Team Championship was defended in the main event match of a PPV.